 - Select the new namespace if not already selected.

-OperatorHubfor a list of community operators.
+OperatorHubfor a list of operators available for deployment.

 - Filter for